+You can increase sales by maximizing the opportunity with the buyer sitting in front of you.
 When a buyer shares an issue that your product or solution can solve, it’s very tempting to swoop in super-hero style and with a big smile share how your product can most assuredly solve their problem.
 With great excitement, you confidently explain how your product or service is perfect for them.
 Laying out your case for your price, product and company, you’ve just wrapped up a stellar sales presentation – you might even win the sale.

 Now that you feel great about yourself, I have just one question: What did you do wrong?

 Getting “A” sale is not as good as getting “THE” sale.
-What I mean is you may have sold something, but you left value on the table for the buyer and left credibility (and money) on the table for yourself.
+What I mean is you may have sold something, but you may have left value on the table for the buyer and left credibility (and money) on the table for yourself.

 Never allow your emotions to direct your sales call by excitedly and prematurely offering your solution.
 Let the conversation breathe.
 When you jump too quickly to presenting your product/service when you see an opening, you fail to uncover additional opportunities.
 You also demonstrate that you lack patience.
 It reveals to the buyer that you’re focused more on yourself and not them.

-The Right-Hand Rule of 3
+Increase Sales with the Right-Hand Rule of 3

 - Write the buyer’s issue on the right-hand side of your note pad.
 This column on your paper is exclusively for buyer issues.
 You know you’ll be getting to these issues once you collect them all.